wmalyk/katacoda-scenarios/hello-world2/step3.md

 - Scroll down the page to the `Service Chain` Canvas

-- Drag the components into an arrangement as found in the use-case PDF (http://99.252.147.90:8075/UseCase.pdf) - notice, you are effectively recreating the diagram to describe the implemention of the use-case.
+- Drag the components into an arrangement as found in the use-case PDF (http://99.252.147.90:8078/UseCase.pdf) - notice, you are effectively recreating the diagram to describe the implemention of the use-case.

 - Connect the components by double-clicking on a node, then double-clicking on the node you want it to connect to (if you make a mistake, just right-click the connection line to remove it).

+## Create the Service

+We could continue to add additional polices and configure other elements of the service (please do explore), but for this scenario we have created and linked the components for our service.

+We will now submit using the `Create Service` button at the bottom of the page.

+The service will now appear in the catalog.

+## Instantiating the Service

+Find the service in the catalog and click on it to launch its management interface.

+We want to place an order through the EnterpriseWeb API - we will use the console for this, return to your terminal window.

+Copy the following REST command to the terminal, and substitute the Package URL found inside the EnterpriseWeb portal for the variable [[PACKAGE_URL]]

+`curl -X POST -d '{test:"1"}' http://localhost"8088/api/ping`{{copy}}